Khentkaus II: Biography

 Khentkaus II was the wife of Neferirkare Kakai.
 Her pyramid complex was started during the reign of her husband, when her title was still that of king's wife (hmt nswt).
 The construction of her tomb was halted, possibly when her husband died, and later was resumed during the reign of her son.
 After the building was resumed her title was king's mother (mwt nswt).
-Khentkaues II is shown on a block with her husband Neferirkare and a son named Ranefer B (The future Pharaoh Neferefre).
+Khentkaues II is shown on a block with her husband Neferirkare and a son named Ranefer B (The future King Neferefre).

 A limestone fragment was found in the pyramid complex mentioning a king's daughter Reputnebty, who is followed by a king's son Khentykauhor.
 From context, Reputnebty was a daughter of Nyuserre and hence a granddaughter of Khentkaus II.
 A further king's son Irenre Junior (nedjes) is mentioned.

 Titles

 Khentkaus II held several titles including the title Mwt-neswt-bity-neswt-bity, which she has in common with Khentkaus I. This title is not well understood and could mean either mother of the dual kings, or dual king and mother of the dual king.
 Other titles held by Khentkaus II include great one of the hetes-sceptre (wrt-hetes), she who sees Horus and Seth (m33t-hrw-stsh), great of praises (wrt-hzwt), king's wife (hmt-nisw), king's wife, his beloved (hmt-nisw meryt.f), priestess of Bapef (hmt-ntr-b3-pf), priestess of Tjazepef (hmt-ntr-t3-zp.f), directress of the butchers in the acacia house (khrpt-sshmtiw-shndt), attendant of Horus (kht-hrw), God's daughter (s3t-ntr), companion of Horus (smrt-hrw and tist-hrw).

 The king's mother Khentkaus II is mentioned in the Abusir Papyri.